-It is beyond the scope of the present review to address the various groups dealt with in this second part, which in itself is subdivided into twelve parts: protists, plants, fungi, animals, invertebrates, vertebrates, fishes, amphibians, amniotes, reptiles, birds, and mammals.
-These twelve parts thus do not all have a similar taxonomic rank; the choice made was obviously based on practical arguments.
+Reviewing the various groups dealt with in this second part, seems beyond the scope of the present review because it would become too detailed.
+Let it suffice to mention that this second part itself is subdivided into twelve groups: protists, plants, fungi, animals, invertebrates, vertebrates, fishes, amphibians, amniotes, reptiles, birds, and mammals.
+These twelve groups thus do not all have a similar taxonomic rank; the choice made was obviously based on practical arguments.
 This results in some differences in dealing with the various topics, but these are commonly subdivided again, sometimes several times.
 For instance, the mammals are subdivided into monotremes, marsupials and placental mammals.
 The placental mammals are again subdivided into several groups.
 The lowest-level contributions each take only a few pages, so that relatively little information is given in writing (but, as mentioned before, the contributions all contain a nice picture and a uniformly designed part of the timetree of life).
-In the section about primates, one would expect to learn about Man's ancestors more than actually written here.
+But one would certainly expect to learn more about Man's ancestors more than actually written in the section about primates.

-It should be noticed here that the book does not only present data, but interpretations as well.
+The book does not only present data, but interpretations as well.
 Blair, as an example, states that Neoproterozoic environmental changes evidently influenced the evolution of the metazoans.
-This echoes earlier hypotheses linking the Neoproterozoic glaciations with the rise of metazoans (Ruban, 2007; Brasier, 2009).
+This echoes earlier hypotheses linking the Neoproterozoic glaciations with the rise of metazoans.

-It should be clear that we both enjoyed reading this book.
+We both enjoyed reading this book.
 It is obvious, from the very beginning of the book till the end that UOP, the book editors and the numerous authors have delivered a magnificent piece of work.
-This does not imply, however, that - apart from the few omissions that we mentioned earlier - we found no mistakes, but none of these concern the biological aspects.
-But geologists will find, for instance, that chrono- and lithostratigraphic terminology are sometimes mixed up.
+This does not imply, however, that-apart from the few omissions that we mentioned earlier-we found no mistakes, but none of these concern the biological aspects.
+Geologists, however, will find, for instance, that chrono- and lithostratigraphic terminology are sometimes mixed up.
 Worse, in our opinion, is that ages are not written in a consistent way.
-The official abbreviation for 'million' year is Ma (mega annum), which should be distinguished from myr (see rules in Ogg et al., 2008).
-Datings with accuracy indications are, remarkably enough, commonly written as, for example, 542.5 Ma \pm 1.0 myr: two different ways of using an abbreviation in one dating!
+The official abbreviation for "million" year is Ma (mega annum), which should be distinguished from myr.
+Datings with accuracy indications are, remarkably enough, commonly written in two different ways, for example as $542.5 \text{ Ma} \pm 1.0 \text{ myr}$!
+This should certainly be corrected in the next edition.

-The volume under review is nevertheless impressive by both its comprehensive contents and its presentation.
-The text is always clear for nonspecialists in the taxon under discussion, but it avoids undue simplifications and major caveats.
+We should emphasize, however, that the volume under review in its entity is impressive by both its comprehensive contents and its presentation.
+The text is always clear for non-specialists in the taxon under discussion, but it avoids undue simplifications and major caveats.
 We are convinced that this well-thought-over book will still be valuable when its information will have become partly outdated.
 Undoubtedly, this volume is an exciting gift to Darwin's 200th anniversary.
-Read and enjoy it!